International Programmes 2024/2025

 Deadlines:

-The application portal will open at the beginning of May, and there will be three evaluation periods.
-The earlier you apply, the earlier you will be notified: successful candidates who apply within a week of the portal opening will be offered a place by mid-May, and those who apply by early June will be notified in the middle of June.
-Applications received between early June and 15 July will be processed at the end of July.
+The application portal will open at the beginning of May, and there will be two evaluation periods.
+The earlier you apply, the earlier you will be notified: successful candidates who apply within about a week of the portal opening will be offered a place by late May.
+Applications received between mid-May and 15 July will be processed at the end of July.
 For the exact dates, please consult the website listed below.

 The final application deadline for both EU and non-EU residents alike is 15 July.
-Especially applicants from outside the EU are strongly advised to apply early – by early June at the latest.
+Especially applicants from outside the EU are strongly advised to apply by the first deadline.
 In this way, successful applicants maximise their time to obtain visas (which can be time-consuming) and to arrange funding, travel, and accommodation before the start of the MA NTS Orientation Week in October.

 Please check http://www.wwu.de/MA_transnational/Admissions/ for potential updates.